matthunz/viewbuilder/README.md

 <br>

-Cross-platform user interface framework for Rust.
+A cross-platform user interface framework for Rust.

-This crate provides a moduler GUI library that can be used as an entire framework, or with individual parts.
+Viewbuilder is a moduler GUI library that can be used as an entire framework, or with individual parts.

 ```rust
 use viewbuilder::{object, Object, Runtime};